 Well, please hang in there, and let me paint the picture in general, then in specific, including the players and the parts and what's really going on in the Music Industry, so it all makes easy-to-understand common sense…

-Then, with the help of "360 deals" (more on this later) & with streaming started to grow, etc., the Majors found new ways of making money and they started to breathe again, with Them making money - though it wasn't trickling down to their Artists.
-(Look up "Sony Wikileaks")
+After complaining they weren't making any money due to piracy and the lack of CD sales, with the help of "360 deals" (more on this later) & with streaming really growing, etc., the Majors have found new ways of making lots of money (though not much of it is trickling down to their Artists.)

-What you weren't hearing, was that Music Sales had/have actually been increasing since 2005 - just not always using the traditional paths, means, people and sources.
+What you weren't hearing, was that Music Sales have actually been increasing since 2005 - just not always using the traditional paths, means, people and sources.

 Question: How many Indie Musicians/Bands/Groups/Songwriters do you know who sell their Recordings, either by Digital Downloads or CD sales at gigs, etc.?
 And how many of these Musicians you know, actually get their Recordings "scanned" to become part of this number sold that the Majors used to measure sales?!